Assistance programs Forsyth County and Winston Salem North Carolina.

-Find information on charity organizations, churches or government assistance that provide financial help to people near or at the point of utility cutoff and eviction from their homes.
-The grants or loans in Forsyth County can help pay a mortgage, back rent, electric bill or even a security deposit.
-Other forms of financial aid can also be offered that will ensure people become self-sufficient over the long term.
+Find information on charity organizations, churches or government assistance programs that provide financial help to low income families.
+The grants or loans in Forsyth County can help pay a mortgage, back rent, electric or utility bill or even a security deposit.
+There may be financial assistance for people who are near or at the point of utility cutoff or facing eviction from their homes.
+Other forms of support can be offered that will ensure people become self-sufficient over the long term.

 There are also places for free stuff in the county as well as Winston Salem.
 Everything from back to school supplies or clothes to free food from pantries, car repair programs, Christmas gifts and hot meals from soup kitchens may be served.
 Find where and how to apply for help below.

 Emergency financial assistance and grants to help with bills